 Shelter

-In Rakhine State, more than 200 pre-existing displacement sites were severely damaged, and shelter debris is posing additional risks to the IDPs.
-In Kachin alone, cluster partners identified that more than 15,500 IDPs in Shwegu, Mohnyin, Hpakant and Waingmaw townships need shelter and non-food items assistance.
+In Rakhine State, more than 200 pre-existing displacement sites were severely damaged, and shelter debris posed additional risks to the IDPs.
+In Kachin alone, cluster partners identified that more than 15,500 IDPs in Shwegu, Mohnyin, Hpakant and Waingmaw townships needed shelter and non-food items assistance.

 The World Bank’s Global Rapid Post-Disaster Damage Estimation (GRADE) report found the median estimate of total direct damages caused by Cyclone Mocha is $2.24 billion, equivalent to 3.4% of Myanmar’s GDP in 2021.
 Damages to housing and non-residential buildings account for over 49% and 18% of the total, respectively.
 The GRADE report said that in Rakhine State alone, more than 200,000 buildings were damaged or destroyed.
 The hardest-hit townships were Sittwe and Rathedaung.

-In Cox’s Bazar, Bangladesh, approximately 930,000 Rohingya refugees reside in thirty-three camps.
+In Cox’s Bazar, Bangladesh, approximately 930,000 Rohingya refugees resided in thirty-three camps.
 Refugees’ shelters are largely constructed from bamboo poles and tarpaulins, making them highly vulnerable to the impacts of cyclones, flooding and landslides.
-Women, children, the elderly and people with disabilities are the most vulnerable.
+Women, children, the elderly and people with disabilities were among the most vulnerable.

 Food security and livelihoods